Brigantes: Roman era

 During the Roman invasion, in 47 AD, the governor of Britain, Publius Ostorius Scapula, was forced to abandon his campaign against the Deceangli of North Wales because of "disaffection" among the Brigantes, whose leaders had been allies of Rome.
 A few of those who had taken up arms were killed and the rest were pardoned.
 In 51, the defeated resistance leader Caratacus sought sanctuary with the Brigantian queen, Cartimandua, but she showed her loyalty to the Romans by handing him over in chains.
 She and her husband Venutius are described as loyal and "defended by Roman arms", but they later divorced, Venutius taking up arms first against his ex-wife, then her Roman protectors.
 During the governorship of Aulus Didius Gallus (52–57) he gathered an army and invaded her kingdom.
 The Romans sent troops to defend Cartimandua, and they defeated Venutius' rebellion.
 After the divorce, Cartimandua married Venutius' armour-bearer, Vellocatus, and raised him to the kingship.
-Venutius staged another rebellion in 69, taking advantage of Roman instability in the Year of four emperors.
+Venutius staged another rebellion in 69, taking advantage of Roman instability in the Year of the Four Emperors.
 This time the Romans were only able to send auxiliaries, who succeeded in evacuating Cartimandua but left Venutius and his anti-Roman supporters in control of the kingdom.

 The extensive Iron Age fortifications at Stanwick in North Yorkshire were excavated in the 1950s by Mortimer Wheeler who concluded that Venutius probably had this site as his capital, but Durham University's later excavations from 1981 to 1986 led Colin Haselgrove and Percival Turnbull to suggest a slightly earlier dating with Stanwick a centre of power for Cartimandua instead.

 After the accession of Vespasian, Quintus Petillius Cerialis was appointed governor of Britain and the conquest of the Brigantes was begun.
 It seems to have taken many decades to complete.
 Gnaeus Julius Agricola (governor 78–84) appears to have engaged in warfare in Brigantian territory.
+Tacitus, in a speech put into the mouth of the Caledonian leader Calgacus, refers to the Brigantes, "under a woman's leadership", almost defeating the Romans.
 The Roman poet Juvenal, writing in the early 2nd century, depicts a Roman father urging his son to win glory by destroying the forts of the Brigantes.
 There appears to have been a rebellion in the north sometime in the early reign of Hadrian, but details are unclear.
 A rising of the Brigantes has often been posited as the explanation for the disappearance of the Ninth Legion, stationed at York.
 It is possible that one of the purposes of Hadrian's Wall (begun in 122) was to keep the Brigantes from making discourse with the tribes in what is now the lowlands of Scotland on the other side.
 The emperor Antoninus Pius (138–161) is said by Pausanias to have defeated them after they began an unprovoked war against Roman allies, perhaps as part of the campaign that led to the building of the Antonine Wall (142–144).

-Tacitus, in a speech put into the mouth of the Caledonian leader Calgacus, refers to the Brigantes, "under a woman's leadership", almost defeating the Romans.